 Just over a hundred years ago, on 1 December 1919, something unprecedented happened in British politics: a woman entered Parliament for the first time.
-American socialite Nancy Astor had just won a by-election in Plymouth Sutton, ironically replacing her husband, Waldorf Astor, who had just been ennobled, as the Tory MP there.
+American socialite Nancy Astor had just won a by-election in Plymouth Sutton, replacing her husband, Waldorf Astor, who had just been ennobled, as the Tory MP there ironically.

 Partial victory was celebrated in 1918 when (some) women were at last allowed to vote and stand.
 One woman was elected, but never took her seat.
 A year later Nancy Astor made up for it.

 Hear the full story on our eye-opening guided tours.

 Next tour, Sylvia Pankhurst at 138: Sunday 3 May 2020.

 Booking: Please press here to book with eventbrite.